stefanionescu/stefanionescu/README.md

 Repos from that era:
 - [geb](https://github.com/stefanionescu/geb) – main code for RAI
 - [geb-rrfm-rate-setter](https://github.com/stefanionescu/geb-rrfm-rate-setter) – the redemption rate feedback mechanism (controller that sets the funding rate)
 - [geb-safe-saviours](https://github.com/stefanionescu/geb-safe-saviours) – adapters to deposit assets/wrapped tokens from other protocols into RAI-like systems.
-These get auctioned to save CDPs from liquidation.
+The deposited assets get auctioned to save CDPs from liquidation.

 **RAI was basically a super nerdy modified DAI fork.**